-The Grant Consultant in the Center for Writers provides support to faculty, staff, and students in the writing stages of their grant and fellowship applications, from planning to writing to review.
+The Grant Consultant in the Center for Writers provides support to faculty and staff in the writing stages of their grant and fellowship applications, from planning to writing to review.

 - a draft of the section/s to be reviewed;